 Women’s 60m Chinh Wedged in between Two Kazakhs.

-Le Tu Chinh of Vietnam SEA Games Champion in 100m and 200m, who was also the surprise Asian Beach Games winner last year in 60m.
+Le Tu Chinh of Vietnam SEA Games Champion in 100m and 200m was also the surprise Asian Beach Games winner last year in 60m.
 Wound up second in the 100m.

-A good run for Chinh as she was up against the 2017 Asian 100m Gold, Silver and Bronze medalists.
+A good run for Le Tu Chinh as she was up against the 2017 Asian 100m Gold, Silver, and Bronze medalists.
 The win went to Zyabkina of Kazakhstan in 7.32, with Chinh beating out Safronova (Kazakh) and Dutee Chand.
-Which now shows a lot of promise for the 20-year-old Chinh at Asian Level.
+This now shows a lot of promise for the 20-year-old Chinh at the Asian Level.

 Chinh Chinh Chinh blasts out 11.40 (-1.2) to take SEA lead women’s 100m Dash

 2017 SEA Games 100 and 200M Champion Le Tu Chinh.
 Set aside a rather cumbersome effort at the Asian Games in 2018.

 And helped herself to the season lead in the Women’s 100m Dash for South-East Asia.
 The previous leader was Kristina Knott of the Philippines, who led 11.50 since the beginning of the year.

 The 21-year-old Lê Tú Chinh time was also a personal best of 11.40 (at the Conference Champs at Hanoi on November 27.
 Even more impressive was it ran into a -1.2 headwind.